kayanbadejo/NYC_Payroll_Data/README.md

 - `TotalOtherPay: Any additional pay, such as bonuses or differentials.`

 The other datasets are:
-- AgencyMaster (Master Sheet containing details of several Agencies in NYC)
+- AgencyMaster.csv (Master Sheet containing details of several Agencies in NYC)
-- EmpMaster (Master Sheet containing Employee information)
+- EmpMaster.csv (Master Sheet containing Employee information)
-- TitleMaster (Master Sheet Containing Title information)
+- TitleMaster.csv (Master Sheet Containing Title information)

 The business seeks to generate aggregated data in an Enterprise Data Warehouse with these datasets, facilitating business analytics and informed decision-making.